kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Are the **RFID aerials** pegged or weighed down?
 * Does the organiser have the **bell** and **flags**?
 * Do you know where the **first aid kit** is?
 * If you are using a **generator**, does it have plenty of **fuel and oil**?
-Do you know how to restart it?
+Do you know how to refuel and restart it?
 * If you're racing, **is your bike ready**, do you have your helmet and elbow pads on?
-* Place any spare **live tags** in the **RF-blocking tag bag** to prevent spurious reads.
+* Place any **spare live tags** in the **RF-blocking tag bag** to prevent spurious reads.
 ![Tag bag with tag](./images/tag_bag.jpg "The tag bag is made of a material that blocks radio signals") Ensure that you place the tags in the correct compartment of the bag - the front pocket does not block the signal.
+Unwritten tags with their factory unique ID numbers are harmless.
 * Check the flight-case **power supply**:  Are AC and DC power present?
 Is the AC power failure **alarm enabled**?
 * Is the **laptop** running on AC power?
 Is its battery charged?
 * Are there any **notifications** from **Windows** (eg. wanting to reboot for updates, virus warnings) that might cause problems?